knownmed/topology-grapher/README.md

 # How to integrate your application

+If you want to play around with this library you can check the [sample project](./sample_project/README.md).

-There are a few simple steps to follow to integrate your kafka streaming app:
+There are a few simple steps to follow to integrate your kafka streaming app.

 ## 1. implement a command to call the describe-topologies